-EATAN’s vision is that all Africans in Europe who are living with HIV / TB, Viral Hepatitis and are enabled and empowered to achieve healthy and fulfilling lives.
+EATAN’s vision is that all Africans in Europe, UK &Africa who are living with HIV,COVID19, EBOLA TB, Viral Hepatitis and are enabled and empowered to achieve healthy and fulfilling lives.

 EATAN works to address lack of voice and participation of African patients by screening, treatment and care decisions and engages with key stakeholders to influence policy; promote best practise and empower patients with information; skills and resources to self-manage and make informed choices about their case.
-The European African Treatment Advocates Network (EATAN), in partnership with other migrant-focussed organisations organise capacity building programmes to support other community organisations across Europe and Africa.
+The European African Treatment Advocates Network (EATAN), in partnership with other migrant-focussed organisations organise capacity building programmes to support other community organisations across Europe, UK &Africa.

 EATAN will work in collaboration with various partners among whom include the following;

 NOPLHB a non-profit organization, the National Organisation for People living with Hepatitis B (NOPLHB) in the great lakes region to empower people living with and affected by HIV / Hepatitis with skills and organisational structures which will help them to make informed choices about their lifestyles.